JeffreyBenjaminBrown/hode/README.md

 That's because Hode relies on the [Brick](https://hackage.haskell.org/package/brick) terminal interface library.
-There are, fortunately, lots of ways to run Linux in Windows.
+There are, fortunately, lots of ways to run Linux in Windows -- Docker, for instance.

 ## Prerequisites